whoisjeremylam/vennd/README.md

 Vennd
 =====

-Vennd is a general purpose gateway service between bitcoind (or any other bitcoind API compatible alt-coin) and Counterparty.
-In its simplest form, Vennd allows you to create a frictionless gateway between your alt-coin blockchain and trade it on the Counterparty distributed exchange.
+Vennd is a general purpose digital vending machine.
+Send Bitcoins to the digital vending machine and it will send back the corresponding Counterparty token.
+Vennd can be configured as a gateway to enable trading on the Counterparty decentralized exchange for any Bitcoin compatible alt-coin.

-Feel free to contact me jeremy@vend.io on just about anything.
+Feel free to contact me jeremy@vennd.io on just about anything.

+vennd.io

 The components of Vennd: